-Add the recommended amount of product to approximately 1/2 the volume of water to be used for spraying.
+Add the specified amount of BASE CAMP LV 6 to approximately one-half the volume of water to be used for spraying.
 Agitate well, then add the remainder of the water.
 Continue agitation during application until spray tank is empty.